 Here are pictures of part of the drinks and the Fat Prince brunch menus.

-The salt and pepper shakers, Turkish style, made our cappuccino ($5) and Bohemian Rhapsody beer from Sweden ($14) looked very pretty.
+The salt and pepper shakers, Turkish style, made our cappuccino ($5) and Bohemian Rhapsody beer from Sweden ($14) look very pretty.

 The Fat Prince hummus ($11) was served with thinly sliced and crispy bread.
 The bread was heavily salted such that it overwhelmed the mild-mannered hummus.
 We would have preferred normal bread to go with the humus.

 The avocado toast ($11) was a large slice of sourdough toast topped with avocado and zaatar.
 The latter, according to Wikipedia, is “a generic name for a family of related Middle Eastern herbs from the genera Origanum (oregano), Calamintha (basil thyme), Thymus (typically Thymus vulgaris, i.e., thyme), and Satureja…”.
 Whatever it was, the taste of this dish was very good.
 The freshness of the avocado combined well with the exotic herbal taste of the zaatar.

 The main courses were the Roasted Mushroom Meneman ($19) and Cyrus Pork Sausage Meneman ($22).
 It was the first time we were eating meneman which is made mainly of scrambled eggs with onions, herbs and other ingredients.
 The dishes were identical except for the use of sausages in one and roasted mushrooms for the other.
 The taste of both of them were good but they were heavy, oily dishes.